Khayyam Sarhadi

-Khayyam Sarhadi (12 June 1948 – 3 February 2011 born as Khayyam Sethi) was a Pakistani film and television actor and a radio personality.
+Khayyam Sarhadi (12 June 1948 – 3 February 2011; born as Khayyam Sethi) was a Pakistani film and television actor and a radio personality.

-Early life
+Early life and education

 Khayyam Sarhadi was born to a Muslim family on 12 June 1948 in Bombay, in the home of parents Zia Sarhadi and Zahira Ghaznavi and grew up there.
 Later he moved to Karachi, Pakistan and stayed there for some time and later moved to Lahore, Pakistan.

 His maternal grandfather, Rafiq Ghaznavi, was a well-known musician and since both his parents were writers, he was into showbiz from an early age.
-Khayyam travelled to the United States where he got his master's degree in cinematography.
+Khayyam travelled to the United States where he got his master's degree in cinematography, following which he travelled through Europe making documentaries.
 He also had a master's degree in English literature and Fine Arts.

 Personal life

 Khayyam Sarhadi was married to a TV actress Atiya Sharaf.
 Later, the couple divorced and he married a film actress Saiqa.
-He had four daughters one from Atiya and three from Saiqa, one of his daughters is Zarghuna Khayyam.
-Sarhadi was a son of a famous film director, producer and writer Zia Sarhadi and his mother was a writer named Zahra Sarhadi.
+He had four daughters.

 He was the uncle of a model and actress Zhalay Sarhadi.

 Career

 In the 1970s, after the death of his mother, Khayyam Sarhadi returned to Pakistan.
 In Pakistan, Sarhadi started his career from acting and directing theatre plays and later started working in TV dramas with Pakistan Television Corporation (PTV) where he was spotted and picked up by noted PTV producer Yawar Hayat Khan.
-Since then he had worked in thousands of TV dramas and also directed a few of them.
+Since then he had worked in hundreds of TV dramas and also directed a few of them.
 He also worked in some films.
 His scripts were made in Roman letters because he couldn't read Urdu well.